ev3nly/ev3nly.github.io/components/restangular/README.md

 // This is a promise
 $scope.cars = $scope.user.getList('cars');

-// POST /users/123/sendMessage You've created your own method with the path & operation that you wanted
+// POST /users/123/sendMessage You've creat.ed your own method with the path & operation that you wanted
 $scope.user.sendMessage();

 // URL Building
-// GET to /user/123/messages/123/unread
+// GET to /user/123/messages/123/from/123/unread
-$scope.user.one('message', 123).all('unread').getList()
+$scope.user.one('message', 123).one('from', 123).getList('unread')

 ````